SEER Stat Fact Sheets: Endometrial Cancer

 Who Dies From This Cancer?

-Most deaths from endometrial cancer occur is women who are middle-aged or older.
-The number of deaths was 4.3 per 100,000 women per year.
+Most deaths from endometrial cancer occur in women who are middle-aged or older.
+The number of deaths was 4.3 per 100,000 women per year based on 2006-2010.

 U.S. 2006-2010, All Races, Females